-One of the best ways to identify the cancer cell type (aside from just looking at the cells under a microscope) is to determine the proteins that the cell makes.
-Specialized tests allow the pathologist to do this, usually by determining whether the cell will bind antibodies against the protein of interest.
-So, “c-KIT-positive” and “DOG1 positive” means that the cell makes the protein “KIT” or “DOG1”, respectively.
+One of the best ways to identify a cancer cell type (in addition to looking at the appearance of the cells under a microscope) is to determine the characteristic proteins that the cell expresses (makes).
+Specialized tests allow the pathologist to do this, using antibodies that bind to the protein of interest.
+“C-KIT-positive” and “DOG1 positive” means that the cell makes the proteins “KIT” or “DOG1”, respectively.
 Desmin-negative means that the cell does not make the protein “desmin”.
-Testing of these factors are typically done on tissue samples from a biopsy or surgery and the results can be found on a pathology report.
+Testing of these factors is typically performed on tissue samples from a biopsy or surgery and the results can be found on a pathology report.

-With the development of new effective therapies for GIST, it is vitally important that patients with soft tissue sarcomas of the GI tract have their tumor slides tested for cKIT (CD117) by a pathologist experienced with GIST and KIT.
-PThose who test as c-KIT-negative, should have DOG1 (Discovered on GIST) IHC staining completed to aid with the diagnosis of GIST.
+With the development of new effective therapies for GIST, it is essential that patients with soft tissue sarcomas of the GI tract have their tumor slides tested for cKIT (CD117) by a pathologist experienced with GIST and KIT.
+In cases that test as KIT-negative, DOG1 (Discovered on GIST) IHC staining should also be done, to aid with the diagnosis of GIST.

-GISTs were previously thought to arise from smooth muscle cells of the GI tract.
-The discovery that GISTs express (make) the KIT protein helped establish that GISTs do not originate from smooth muscle.
-Research has found that GIST tumors arise from the Interstitial Cell of Cajal (ICCs), named for the noted Spanish biologist and microscopist, Santiago Ramon y Cajal.
-They serve as the pacemaker cells, stimulating movement (contractions) of the GI tract.
+GIST tumors arise from the Interstitial Cells of Cajal (ICCs), named for the noted Spanish biologist and microscopist, Santiago Ramon y Cajal.
+These cells serve as the “pacemaker”, stimulating the regular movement (contractions) of the GI tract.
 These contractions, known as peristalsis, force digested food through the gut.

-GIST research and even GIST clinical practice is advancing quickly.
-The information presented on this website is accurate at the time of posting but may not capture all changes to the GIST landscape since.
-Please also note our authors are not medical professionals and the information presented should not be used as a substitute for consultation with a doctor that is experienced with GIST.
+GIST cancer research and clinical practice are advancing quickly.
+We have attempted to make the information presented on this website accurate at the time of posting.
+Our authors are not medical professionals and the information presented should not be used as a substitute for consultation with a doctor that is experienced with GIST.

 No one can take the place of an experienced GIST team of doctors.
 This may include a Pathologist, Oncologist, and a Surgeon.
-GIST is such a rare type of cancer that few doctors have much experience in treating it.
+GIST is such a rare type of cancer that few doctors have experience treating GIST.
 The hospitals with top sarcoma treatment centers are likely to have more experience with GIST.
-They have seen many more GIST patients and are more familiar with their unique needs of GIST patients, including treatment options and managing side effects.
+They have seen many more GIST patients and are more familiar with the unique needs of GIST patients, including treatment options and managing side effects of GIST drugs.